Highlights and Achievements

 - Founding partner at Belluck & Fox, LLP

-- Over $1 billion in settled asbestos and personal injury cases
+- Helped win significant compensation in multiple asbestos and personal injury cases

-- Twenty years of experience working with asbestos victims
+- More than 20 years of experience working with asbestos victims

 - Represented New York state in successful case against tobacco companies